Dialectical Behavior Therapy

 HOW DO YOU INCORPORATE DBT INTO YOUR PRACTICE?

 I utilize a DBT-informed approach with adolescents and adults.
 This means the DBT theory and skills are introduced based on therapeutic goals, areas of focus, and what the client is bringing into sessions.
-For example, with teens, most are coming to their weekly sessions from school, so I do not want to overwhelm them with reading materials every session.
-Individuals, couples and adults are still getting exposed to the benefits of the DBT treatment modality.
+For example, with teens, most are coming to their weekly sessions from school; I do not want therapy to feel like an extension of the school day.
+If you are looking for more of a talk therapy approach, please do not hesitate to reach out via the main contact form.

 DBT-INFORMED PSYCHOTHERAPY VERSUS COMPREHENSIVE DBT

-An intensive outpatient comprehensive DBT program includes the following components: client participation in a weekly DBT skills group, individual DBT therapy, access to phone skills coaching outside of sessions, therapist participation in a weekly DBT meeting with colleagues, and other additional sessions deemed clinically appropriate to support the client’s presenting needs.
-Additional sessions may include but are not limited to: an additional individual therapy session per week, family therapy, couples therapy, individual DBT skills coaching sessions, weekly parent DBT skills coaching sessions.
+A comprehensive DBT program includes the following components: client participation in a weekly DBT skills group, individual DBT therapy, access to phone skills coaching outside of sessions, therapist participation in a weekly DBT consultation group, and other additional sessions deemed clinically appropriate to support the client’s presenting needs.
+Additional sessions may include but are not limited to: additional individual therapy sessions, family therapy, couples therapy, individual DBT skills coaching sessions, weekly parent DBT skills coaching sessions.